Tigra-Astronomy/TA.HorizonDataInterchange/ReadMe.md

 * Please try to write Clean Code and stick to the SOLID principles of object oriented design.
 * We use ***GitFlow*** as our branching strategy, it has worked very well for us across a number of projects.
 The bare minimum you must know about GitFlow to get started is:
 	* The `master` branch is reserved for releases.
-Commits to `master` are forbidden, except to merge a `release/*` branch.
+Commits to `master` are forbidden, except to merge a `release/*` branch which will normally be done by Tigra Astronomy.
 	* Development happens on the `develop` branch, or preferably a feature branch off develop.
 Feature branches are conventionally named `feature/*`.
-	* As far as possible, do one self-contained feature or bugfix per branch and then merge it back into `develop`.
+	* As far as possible, do one self-contained feature or bugfix per branch and then create a pull request to merge it back into `develop`, allowing time for code review.
 	* Find out all the gory details at [http://nvie.com/posts/a-successful-git-branching-model/](http://nvie.com/posts/a-successful-git-branching-model/ "GitFlow - a successful Git branching strategy")
 	* We are not a fan of rebasing.
 We prefer to push everything, so everyone can see what happened.
 * If you commit *binaries* or *build artefacts* to the ***source code*** repository, or create any folders containing the words 'copy', 'backup', 'old' or a version number, then we will hunt you down and give you the wedgie you deserve!
 We've seen people do all of the above and it reveals a singular lack of understanding about what a version control system does!
-Please think about what you commit.
+Please think about what you commit and only commit source code, not build artefacts nor anything that is specific to you or your computer.

 ### Who do I talk to? ###